MORE-Platform/more-extension-blueprint/CI_CD.md

 ```
 Make sure to adjust the URL in the tag according to the following pattern: https://maven.pkg.github.com/OWNER/REPOSITORY, where OWNER is the account name of the user or organization that owns the repository, and REPOSITORY is the name of the repository housing the project.
 ### Step 3: Adjusting pom.xml for distribution management
 Using the `deploy` command in CI/CD requires you to set up a new repository in the distributionManagement tag of the pom.xml.
-In my case I decided to enable the additional repository by using a Maven profile by adding `<Profiles>` to `POM.xml` parent file.
+In my case I decided to enable the additional repository by using a Maven profile by adding `<Profiles>` to `pom.xml` parent file.
 ```yaml
  <profiles>
     <profile>